 Sorry about the long list!
 Its one of those things that has been lurking in the back of my mind, bothering me

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five one seven two as a four place number.
+In the field marked validation number, enter three two nine four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved